Mjz86/C_colon/mcc.md

  a type pointer + virtual table pointer.

- any virtual inheritance, polymorphism and etc., has an owner, but every other reference to it's sub types is virtually qualified.
+ any virtual inheritance, polymorphism and etc., has an owner, but every other reference to it is sub types is virtually qualified.

  because there are no virtual table/base pointers in the type, but offsets and function pointers in the table.